-- In order to prevent clutch slippage (since the engine oil also lubricates the clutch), do not mix any chemical additives with the oil or use oils of a higher grade than "CD".
-In addition, do not use oils labeled "ENERGY CONSERVING II" or higher. - Make sure that no foreign material enters the crankcase.
+- In order to prevent clutch slippage (since the engine oil also lubricates the clutch), do not mix any chemical additives with the oil or use oils of grade "CD" or higher.
+In addition, do not use oils labeled "ENERGY CON-SERVING II" or higher. - Make sure that no foreign material enters the crankcase.